 Channel sampling work conducted in 2014 resulted in a sampling grade of 2.24 g/t gold over 2.2 meters and copper values as high as 1.03 percent.

 In June 2016, the company signed a 50/50 joint venture agreement with Granada Gold Mine Inc. to advance the zone.

 Upcoming drill program in 2017

-In October 2016, the company commenced an induced polarization (IP) survey involving a total of eight 1.8-kilometer lines over a wide area including the Golden Corridor to identify IP anomalies typical of gold and silver mineralization.
+The company recently completed an induced polarization (IP) survey involving a total of eight 1.8-kilometer lines over a wide area including the Golden Corridor to identify IP anomalies typical of gold and silver mineralization.

-A mobile metals ion (MMI) sampling program is planned for 2017 which will further delineate drill targets for an upcoming drill program later in the year.
+A mobile metals ion (MMI) sampling program will further delineate drill targets for an upcoming drill program later in the year.